Minh Le (he/him)

 “I believe that a book isn’t finished until it’s being read.
 So it’s an honor (and so much fun) for me to share books with students and watch stories come alive through the eyes of young readers.”

-Outside of spending time with his wonderful wife and kids, Minh’s favorite place to be is in the middle of a good book.
+Outside of spending time with his wonderful wife and children at their home in San Diego, his favorite place to be is in the middle of a good book.

 Follow Minh on Twitter